 - Linear regression – helps you visually see trends in your data by finding the relationship between two variables

 What other embedded analytics features you should be looking for are AI features and drill-down.
 AI can automatically analyze data and reveal patterns, trends, and insights that can be used by users to make better, data-driven decisions.
 The drill-down takes a user from a general overview to a more detailed analysis with a single click.

 7. Flexibility & Scalability

 Flexibility is an embedded analytics feature that you shouldn’t overlook.
 It doesn’t add extra functionalities to your application, but it undoubtedly adds a ton of value to it.
-To allow your users to be more flexible means to provide them with the ability to access and use your application on multiple platforms and devices, especially mobile devices.
+Allowing your users to be more flexible means allowing them to access and use your application on multiple platforms and devices, especially mobile devices.

-Mobile is changing the way we work and consume information, so it is highly important to choose an embedded analytics vendor that has a native mobile version.
+Mobile is changing how we work and consume information, so it is highly important to choose an embedded analytics vendor with a native mobile version.
 This flexibility, or otherwise said mobile BI, allows users to access their work no matter where they are and stay productive even on the go.

 Meanwhile, scalability allows your business to easily upscale or downscale your IT requirements as and when required.
 This means that a good embedded analytics vendor will allow you to increase your existing resources to accommodate increased business needs or changes.

 Reveal brings the power of data to the hands of your employees, customers, partners, and suppliers.
 It allows you to easily integrate data analytics into your application with no added requirements.
 Reveal’s flexible architecture and rich APIs give you control of the feature in your app, making it a seamless part of the user experience.

 Reveal provides interactive dashboards, drill-downs, collaboration, sharing, and true self-service with a drag-and-drop dashboard creator experience on any device that lets anyone build beautiful dashboards in their apps.